 A grade two injury can take two to four weeks to recover, sometimes longer.
 Pain lingers, and it will be difficult for the patient to walk properly.
 Twinges are likely, and straightening the leg will be hard.

-When the injury is at the most serious, Grade 3 level, then the patient will suffer severe pain and have significant and immediate swelling.
-It is likely that a recovery of time between three and twelve weeks will be necessary.
+When the injury is at the most serious, Grade 3 level, the patient will suffer severe pain and have significant and immediate swelling.
+Recovery time can be between three to twelve weeks.

 If you are unable to continue with your regular athletic training, cycling and swimming offer alternatives that still allow you to build and maintain leg muscle.
-If these exercises are too strenuous on your injury it is recommended to focus on upper body strength building while you heal instead.
+If these exercises are too strenuous on your injury, it is recommended to focus on upper body strength building while you heal.